yiro0/Multiplayer-poker/Readme.md

 ## About the Project

-This project was developed as part of the **Computer Programming 2** course during the second semester.
+This project was developed as part of the **Computer Programming 3** course during the third semester.
 The inspiration for this project came from a similar poker game implementation written in Java, which can be found here: [uknowmee/FiveCardsPoker](https://github.com/uknowmee/FiveCardsPoker).

 ## Overview